usrbinnc/netcat-cpi-kernel-module/README.md

 * @jmtd simplified the command to play audio by removing the extra instance of cat.
 Thanks!
 * @gregkh for making our module coherent with standard Linux style and cleaning up some other loose ends.
 * @silviuvulcan for testing with vlc and finding that we run and build on slackware64-current.
 Thanks!
+* @pah dropped some knowledge for anyone struggling in the streets with 32-bit kernels and vmalloc limits